 - What does the elderly person want, and what do they need?

-- What living arrangements will be made ?
+- What senior housing decisions will be made?
 Will the parent move in with a relative, be moved to assisted living, or remain at home?

 - How much will care cost?
 Where will the money come from?
 Are there outside financial resources available?